 Lymington is often in The Times ‘Top 10 places to live in the UK’.
 Obviously we are totally biased and agree.
 It is marvellous.
 The quality of life here is very good.
 The town is surrounded by National Park to the north, coastal otherwise.
 There is a good mix of industry (boats) and retail.
 Less obvious is the connection to the rural workings of the National Park itself.

 Frequently noted in the ‘Top 10 places to live in Britain’ articles in the mainstream British press, Lymington is a smart, bustly Georgian market town by the sea.
 It supports a thriving marine industry, excellent independent shops, a very well supported Saturday market on the High Street, local festivals, sports events and plenty of activities around the area to amuse visitors.
-The town is surrounded by outstanding natural beauty; ancient woodlands and heath lands of the New Forest as well and the solent and views of the isle of weight.
+The town is surrounded by outstanding natural beauty; ancient woodlands and heath lands of the New Forest as well and the Solent and views of the Isle of Wight.

 Walk from here east along the rural coast which has a wild and agricultural feel with ponies and cattle graze on the beaches.
 Walk west from here along the coastal paths and you’ll find masses of yacht marinas, marshes and bird reserve, Hurst Castle (read our blog for days out) and onto shingle and then sand beaches toward Highcliffe.